Paisa Tours: Guide to Medellin and Colombia

 Canaveral & Eastern Park Tayrona

 Canaveral, in Eastern Park Tayrona (see map), is the most frequently used, and convenient, access point - it's less than 1 hours travel by car / bus from Santa Marta or Taganga (a taxi costs 60,000 pesos).
-Supposedly you are meant to have a yellow fever vaccination certificate to enter the Park, though this is rarely checked.
-At Canaveral is the luxury Eco-Habs hotel (no website - book through Aviatur).
+At Canaveral is the luxury Eco-Habs hotel (book through Aviatur, the travel agency who operate the hotel).
 This luxury spa hotel offers guests beautiful individual cabanas - make sure you request a room with an unobstructed sea view.
-Eco-Habs is rather expensive at 440,000 pesos per night for two people (2008 price) - though interestingly is is exactly the same price for a group of four people.
+Eco-Habs is expensive at 440,000 pesos per night for two people (2008 price) - though interestingly is is exactly the same price for a group of four people, and it's a special place to stay (indeed it's one of my favourite small luxury hotels in Colombia).
 There are some lovely beaches near Eco-Habs, and this section of Park Tayrona feels far more civilised than the beaches further West - there's excellent food and cocktails served by Eco-Habs on La Piscinita beach for example (relatively safe for swimming).

-Camping can conveniently be done in this Eastern section of Park Tayrona - see www.campingtayrona.com (click their English language tab) for useful info on the park and prices for one of the various campsites.
+Camping can conveniently be done in this Eastern section of Park Tayrona - see www.campingtayrona.com (click their English language tab) for useful info on the park and prices.

 Having arrived by taxi, or collectivo, at Canaveral, most visitors travel onwards to the campsites a short walk West of Canaveral.
 45 minutes walk West is Arrecifes, the best base to explore Park Tayrona.
-Donkeys can help transport your bags to your campsite (see paraisotayrona.com) & restaurant there (and also to the campsites further along the coast), though the fee is not particularly cheap.
-Aviatour operate a campsite at Arrecifes, which also offers hammock spaces for 16,000 pesos - this is the best campsite in Park Tayrona.
+Donkeys can help transport your bags to your campsite, though the fee is not particularly cheap.
 Walk a little further West (in the direction of Cabo San Juan) to find La Piscina beach, which is Tayrona's only truely safe beach for swimming.

 Western Park Tayrona